HeroBabaa/Wallpaper-Royale/README.md

 in the folder directory that the program is located in.

 Run the main.py file for the main game, the leaderboard.py for the leaderboard, and notification.py for the notifications.
+The launcher.bat file just runs main.py and leaderboard.py, nothing less, nothing more.